 A LONG STANDING TRADITION OF CITRUS CULTIVATION

 First introduced to Cyprus through eastern trade routes, citrus fruits have become central to Cypriot cuisine.
-Enhanced by the island’s fine climate and fertile land, a long-standing tradition of citrus cultivation is now firmly in place all over the island.
-The association with citrus is further enhanced by the creation of Cypriot marmalade, which also has a rich history rooted in the island’s culture.
-Although Cypriots quickly adopted the practice of preserving various citrus fruits in several ways, the tradition of making an orange-based marmalade likely dates back to the late 16th century, adding both depth and diversity to the marmalade story.
+Enhanced by the island’s fine climate and fertile land, a long-standing tradition of citrus cultivation is now firmly in place across the island.
+The association with citrus is further enhanced by the production of Cyprus marmalade.
+This Cypriot staple has a rich history rooted in the island’s culture after the practice of preserving various citrus fruits in several ways was adopted across the island.
+The tradition of making a citrus-based marmalade dates back to the late 16th century, adding both depth and diversity to the Cyprus marmalade story.

 A MARITIME ORIGIN

-Cyprus oranges, which are the main ingredient of Cyprus marmalade, have directly led to the development of Cyprus’s unique marmalade.
-The origins of the popular preserve, however, go all the way back to the early 15th century.
-Portuguese sailors began to preserve quinces during long voyages.
-They did this by boiling them with sugar, thus reducing them to a bittersweet paste.
-This paste was then usually taken with dry biscuits.
+The origins of the popular preserve go all the way back to the early 15th century.
+Portuguese sailors began to preserve quinces by boiling them with sugar during long voyages.
+This reduced them to a bittersweet paste that was then usually taken along with dry biscuits.
 The word marmalade, as a result, derives from the Portuguese word for quince ‘marmelo’.
-The crude paste would eventually become known as marmalade or marmalada.
-Whilst this early version of marmalade bore little resemblance to today’s refined orange preserve, it did set a precedent for the evolution of the tangy preserve we all know today.
+This crude paste would eventually become known as marmalade or marmalada.
+Although this early version of marmalade bore little resemblance to today’s refined orange-based preserve, it did set a precedent for the evolution of the tangy marmalade that we all enjoy today.

 EMBRACED BY THE BRITISH

-The simple marmalade recipe had made its way to Britain by the 17th century.
-Bitter Seville oranges, prized for their aromatic zest and tart juice, were regularly imported from Spain, and these fruits proved to be perfect for British-made marmalade.
-Their sharpness was perfectly offset by sugar, creating a balance that soon captured the British palate.
-Janet Keiller of Dundee in Scotland is credited with creating the first commercially sold marmalade throughout Britain.
+The simple marmalade recipe made its way to Britain by the 17th century.
+Bitter-sweet Seville oranges, prized for their aromatic zest and tart juice, proved to be perfect for British-made marmalade.
+With this in mind, they were regularly imported to Britain directly from Spain.
+Their sharpness was perfectly offset by the sugar content of British marmalade.
+This created a balance that soon captured the British palate.
+Janet Keiller of Dundee, Scotland, is credited with creating the first commercially sold British marmalade.
 This is after her husband purchased a shipment of bitter oranges at a bargain price.
 Her homemade recipe helped to establish marmalade as a quintessentially British staple.

 A UNIQUE CYPRIOT MARMALADE